AccessPak for HIV PEP Expanded with Viracept Side Effects

 Applies to emtricitabine / nelfinavir / tenofovir: oral kit

-This medication may cause lactic acidosis (a build-up of lactic acid in the body, which can be fatal).
-Lactic acidosis can start slowly and get worse over time.
-Get emergency medical help if you have even mild symptoms of lactic acidosis, such as: muscle pain or weakness, numb or cold feeling in your arms and legs, trouble breathing, stomach pain, nausea with vomiting, slow or uneven heart rate, dizziness, or feeling very weak or tired.
+Early symptoms of lactic acidosis may get worse over time and this condition can be fatal.
+Get emergency medical help if you have even mild symptoms: muscle pain or weakness, numb or cold feeling in your arms and legs, trouble breathing, stomach pain, nausea with vomiting, slow or irregular heart rate, dizziness, or feeling very weak or tired.

 sleep problems (insomnia), strange dreams;